frederic-perez/AmE-dictionary/dictionary.md

 __cry foul__ _But alcohol-safety groups cry foul, saying alcohol makers take credit where it isn't due._
 __cuckolded__
 __curator__ _n_ One who manages or oversees, as the administrative director of a museum collection or a library.
-__curfew__ :two: _n_ A regulation requiring people to remain indoors between specified hours, typically at night. _Her parents raised her with early curfews and well-defined rules._ :es: toque de queda
+__curfew__ :three: _n_ A regulation requiring people to remain indoors between specified hours, typically at night. _Her parents raised her with early curfews and well-defined rules._ :es: toque de queda
 __curry__ _v_
 __cursive__ /ˈkəːsɪv/ _adj_ (from Latin curs, ‘run’) Written with the characters joined.
 __curtail__ _The government is conspiring to curtail liberties._